insujeon/NVDPs/README.md

 Neural Variational Dropout Processes
 ====================================

-This repository implements the models and algorithms necessary to reproduce the experiments presented in the conference paper `Neural Variational Dropout Processes, Jeon, et al.` ICLR, 2022. <https://openreview.net/forum?id=lyLVzukXi08>
+This repository implements the models and algorithms necessary to reproduce the experiments presented in the conference paper `Neural Variational Dropout Processes, Jeon et al.,` ICLR, 2022. <https://openreview.net/forum?id=lyLVzukXi08>

 It includes code for running few-shot regression experiments with Gaussian Process with the random kernel (learned variance) as well as for reproducing the 2d image inpainting (MNIST, CelebA, and Omniglot) experiments.